 Is your hair feeling a little drab?
 Grey roots starting to show?

 Colouring your hair for the first time can seem a little scary.
 But don’t worry.
-Suyo’s colour specialists, Tasha, Laura & Kim, have given you the low-down on the hair colour options available, how to achieve the right result for you and tips on maintaining that gorgeous salon colour longer…
+Suyo’s colour specialists, Tasha, Laura, Ellie and Kelly, have given you the low-down on the hair colour options available, how to achieve the right result for you and tips on maintaining that gorgeous salon colour longer…